JHenzi/ETF-Strategy-Backtesting/README.md

 1. **Strategy Loading**: YAML is parsed and validated
 2. **Ticker Validation**: All tickers are validated and cached
-3. **Data Fetching**: Historical price data is fetched (or loaded from cache)
+3. **Data Fetching**: Historical price data is fetched (or loaded from cache) for both strategy assets and QQQ
 4. **Simulation Loop**: For each trading day:
+   - Add recurring contributions (if configured) to portfolio cash
-   - Check if rebalancing is needed
+   - Check if rebalancing is needed (using trading days)
-   - Generate buy/sell signals
+   - Generate buy/sell signals from strategy
    - Place orders
+   - **Cash Allocation**: Split available cash equally across all buy orders
    - Execute orders (on rebalance days, execute immediately)
    - Update portfolio (cash, positions)
    - Take daily snapshot (for equity curve)
+5. **QQQ Baseline Simulation**: In parallel, simulate QQQ with same investment pattern
-5. **Metrics Calculation**: Compute performance metrics from equity curve
+6. **Metrics Calculation**: Compute performance metrics from equity curve for both strategy and QQQ
-6. **Results Storage**: Save to SQLite database
+7. **Results Storage**: Save to SQLite database (strategy + QQQ data)

 ### Portfolio Simulation